NYU-DiffusionMRI/DESIGNER-v2/docs/docs/designer/usage.md

 {: .ref }
 > Koay CG, Basser PJ.
 Analytically exact correction scheme for signal extraction from noisy magnitude MR signals.
 J Magn Reson 2006; 179: 317– 322.

+### `-noisemap <noise_map_img>`
+- User provided noise map used for Rician bias correction if denoising was not done within DESIGNER
+- Used with -rician

 ### `-normalize`
 - Normalize the DWI data such that all b=0 images have the same mean intensity.
 - Normalization is performed voxelwise by smoothing each b=0 image with a Gaussian kernel with $\sigma=3$, then rescaling each input series based on the ratio between its smoothed b=0 image and the mean smoothed b=0 image.